sar-gupta/space/README.md

 cd space
 ```

-Create a new project in firebase.
+Create a new project in firebase by heading over to console.firebase.google.com

 Head over to the authentication tab, click on `Sign in method` and select Github.
 Click on `enable`.
+Copy the authorization calback URL that's provided to you right there.

+After this, you need to register the app with github.
+Head over to https://github.com/settings/applications/new and fill in details.
+App homepage can be literally any valid URL, it doesn't matter as long as the URL is valid.
+Here, in the authorization callback URL, paste the URL that you copied from firebase to your clipboard.
+Click on `Register Application`.

+You'll be redirected to a page that has a client ID and a client secret.
+Copy those and paste them where they are required in firebase, and click on `Save`.
+Github authentication should now be enabled.

 Now, localhost should be an authorized domain by default, but if it isn't there, just click on `Add domain`and enter `localhost`.

-Then, go to the `database` tab, click on `real-time database` and go to `Rules`.
+Then, go to the `database` tab, click on `real-time database` and select `Start in test mode`.
+Go to `Rules`, they should look like this:

 Set its value to this:
 ```